joshdcar/azure-functions-extensions-cognitive-services/README.md

 ### Current Version

-Latest Version: 1.0.0-preview3
+Latest Version: 1.0.0-preview4

+This release introduced support for Azure Functions 2.0 GA

-Current Azure Function Dependency:  Microsoft.Azure.Webjobs.Extensions (3.0.0-beta5)
+Current Azure Function Dependency:  Microsoft.Azure.Webjobs.Extensions (3.0.1)

-**Warning**: There are a lot of previews at play with these bindings.
-The Bindings themselves are in preview.
-Azure Functions 2.0 is in preview.
-Some Cognitive Services are in preview.
+**Note**: Some Cognitive Services are in preview.
 ImageSharp, the library used for native .net core image resizing is also in preview.

 These bindings currently **only support Azure Functions 2.0** .
 There are no current plans for 1.x support.